1

 How much do building energy modeling jobs pay per hour?

-As of Jul 17, 2026, the average hourly pay for building energy modeling in Ohio is $30.75, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for building energy modeling in Ohio is $30.75, according to ZipRecruiter salary data.
 Most workers in this role earn between $24.23 and $34.76 per hour, depending on experience, location, and employer.

-What is building energy modelling?
+What is a building energy modeling?

-What are the typical daily tasks and work environment for a Building Energy Modeling professional?
+What are the typical daily tasks and work environment for a building energy modeling professional?

 As a Building Energy Modeling professional, your typical day involves gathering and analyzing building data, constructing simulation models, and running energy performance scenarios.
 You'll use specialized software to assess factors like HVAC systems, insulation, lighting, and occupancy patterns to recommend efficiency improvements.
 Most work is done in an office setting, collaborating closely with engineers, architects, and sustainability consultants, though occasional site visits may be required.
 The role offers opportunities to work on diverse projects, ranging from new construction to retrofits, and often involves presenting findings and recommendations to both technical and non-technical stakeholders.

-What are the key skills and qualifications needed to thrive in the Building Energy Modeling position, and why are they important?
+What are the key skills and qualifications needed to thrive in the building energy modeling position, and why are they important?

 To thrive in Building Energy Modeling, you need a strong background in mechanical engineering, architecture, or a related field, combined with analytical skills and experience in energy simulation.
 Familiarity with specialized software such as EnergyPlus, eQUEST, IES VE, and relevant certifications like LEED or BEMP is highly valued.
 Strong attention to detail, problem-solving abilities, and effective communication are important soft skills for this role.
 These competencies help ensure accurate modeling, effective collaboration with project teams, and compliance with energy codes or sustainability goals.

 What are the most commonly searched types of Building Energy Modeling jobs in Ohio?
-The most popular types of Building Energy Modeling jobs in Ohio are:

 Building Performance Analyst